Octagon-simon/octaValidate-PHP/README.md

 ```
 ### FILE VALIDATION

-You can validate: **accept, accept-mime, size, minsize, maxsize** for an uploaded file or multiple uploaded files.
+Within File validation, we have rules such as;

-- ACCEPT - Use this attribute to list out the file extensions allowed for upload
+- ACCEPT - Use this rule to list out the file extensions allowed for upload.
+Eg. .png, .jpeg.
-- ACCEPT-MIME - Use this attribute to list out the file MIME types allowed for upload.
-It supports a wildcard eg audio/*
+- ACCEPT-MIME - Use this rule to list out the file MIME types allowed for upload.
+It supports a wildcard.
+Eg audio/*, image/*
-- SIZE (2mb) - This means that the file or files provided must be 2mb in size
+- SIZE - This rule makes sure that the size of the file or files provided must be equal to the specified value.
-- MINSIZE (5mb) - This means that the file or files provided must be up to 5mb or more.
+- MINSIZE - This rule makes sure that the size of the file or files provided must be up to the specified value or more.
-- MAXSIZE (5mb) - This means that the file or files provided must be 5mb or less.
+- MAXSIZE  - This rule makes sure that the size of the file or files provided must be the specified value or less.
+- FILES, MINFILES, MAXFILES

-> Note that **size, minsize & maxsize** works on single or multiple file upload.
+> Note that **size, minsize & maxsize** works on both single or multiple file upload.

 For example;

 ```php
 //sample validation
 $formRules = array(